Skip to main content

 Run Installation Script

 The official Hyperledger Fabric documentation recommends installing fabric-samples in the Go workspace directory.
+However, for this project, we install it directly in the cloned repository using the provided 'dev.sh' script.

 Configure Fabric Binary Path